tapachir/InfoSecProject/README.md

 # InfoSecProject

-pip install -r requirements.txt
+pip3 install -r requirements.txt
-Run api.py and open index.html in a browser.
+Run api.py (or apiOld.py for old version without security measures implemented) and open index.html in a browser.

 We build a webapp that can be used as a secret-safe for users.
 Users can use a name and a password for a secret.